 - participation in officially recognized activities and sports

 Students have the right to withhold the release of the preceding items by logging into myUCF, navigating to Student Self Service > Student Center > Personal Information, and clicking on the link for FERPA/Directory Restriction.

-Note: for information to appear on your transcripts and diploma when you graduate, you must rescind the any information hold before your graduate.
+Note: for information to appear on your transcripts and diploma when you graduate, you must rescind the information hold before you graduate.

 Frequently Asked Questions

 Can faculty or staff post grades outside their office?

 According to FERPA, student grades must not be released or made available to third parties.
 UCF policy restricts instructors from posting grades in classrooms, or on Websites unless the student’s identity is concealed by a secure password-entry interface (i.e., myUCF).
 More information is available on the myUCF Grades pagelet.
 Faculty and staff may post grades by doing the following: